tooltechgeek/tool-prototypes/README.md

 # tool-prototypes
 Files for tool prototypes.

-Some of these are shown in my youtube channel
+Some of these are shown in my youtube channel @tooltechgeek

 -folding pliers: A complete multi-tool mockup, made by bolting flat plates.